Omicron outbreak a matter of 'when, not if' - PM

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+Omicron's arrival in the community is a matter of "when, not if" Prime Minister Jacinda Ardern says.

-Ardern is visiting an Auckland vaccine centre today, where she will have a third booster jab.
+Ardern is visiting an Auckland vaccine centre today, where she will have her third jab.

+Omicron presented specific challenges but New Zealand could at least learn from other countries where the highly infectious variant had started spreading widely, she said.

 "At some point we will see Omicron in the community," she told reporters.

-Cabinet is not meeting today but several ministers with portfolios central to the Covid-19 response will meet tomorrow to discuss issues including whether Northland moves to the red light system.

-A decision on any traffic light setting changes might be announced on Thursday.

-Meanwhile if the Omicron variant started spreading in the community, the red traffic light level would probably be activated.
+If Omicron started spreading in the community, the red traffic light level would probably be activated.

 The traffic light system was designed to deal with surges, outbreaks and new variants.